oaklandgit/goboom-engine/README.md

 # DONE

+- Deal with memory leaks
+  - Lifespan component // use for explosions
+  - When toggling debug mode, print scene graph to console
+- thrust and explosion sounds
 - Explosion and death on wrong landing
 - Mult lives / respawing
 - Planets (and moons) should have radius param, not scale